- Table of Contents

 1. Education and Training

 Procurement is a profession that requires a solid foundation in relevant knowledge areas.
 To begin your journey, pursue relevant academic degrees, certifications, and professional training programmes.
 Some key areas of study include procurement and supply chain management, negotiation skills, contract management, and ethical sourcing practices.
-Acquiring these qualifications will not only build your knowledge but also make you a more attractive candidate to potential employers.
+Acquiring these qualifications will build your knowledge and make you a more attractive candidate to potential employers.

 2. Gain Experience